Collect What You Deserve with a Decatur Motor Vehicle Accident Lawyer

 Georgia is a state that follows the concept of “contributory negligence,” through which the damages awarded to an injured party are reduced in proportion to their percentage of fault.
 The court can determine the amount of fault a party has in any accident.
 Under Georgia Code Sec.
 51-12-33 it is clarified that the judge or jury may consider the potential fault of the plaintiff, which is the injured party filing the suit, and reduce their award in proportion to the degree of their responsibility.

 The other party and their insurance company may try and argue that you were completely liable for the accident and that you should receive nothing.
 If the facts do not support completely blaming you, they may still be twisted by the opposing party’s attorneys to assign some fault to you, thereby reducing the amount of compensation you are able to recover.
-Having your own Georgia motor vehicle accident lawyer helps ensure the facts of the case will be argued in your favor.
+Having your own car accident lawyer helps ensure the facts of the case will be argued in your favor.

 If We Take Your Case, You Pay Nothing, Ever